…master of none? A take on specialization and perfectionism.

 No need to aspire to solve the universe; plenty of everyday concepts deserve questioning because they can be subjective.
 Colors for instance, let's say that someone's favorite color is bright green.
 While it might look great on many things, it would be a bit odd if you'd see someone with bright green teeth.
 It all depends on the context.

-Examples of people focusing just on one side are endless: Religion is another big one.
-Once again, it is easy to accept someone else's narrative that others' belief is wrong.
-Numerous individuals believe it so deeply that the cemeteries worldwide are full of people who died because of their religion.
-But imagine how much better the world would be if, instead, when someone says that they have a different belief, others would ask why and be willing to listen rather than automatically assuming the position of either "good!" or "what a moron."
+I found that many answers end with "it depends," which isn't always regarded well.
+A clear "yes" or "no," sounds more confident, and the polar approach can form an easy identity.
+But it just isn't that simple.
+The issue with all-in yes or no is that it often creates a sense of us-versus-them, and either focuses only on the negatives or closes eyes to wrongdoings.
+Both aren't doing any good.
+Examples of people seeing just one side are endless.
+Take religion, for example.
+How much better the world would be if people would just believe in their narrative, didn't force their version on others, and wouldn't judge them if they decide to stick to something else.
+Instead, cemeteries worldwide are full of people who died because of their faith.
+Imagine if, instead, when someone says that they have a different belief, others would ask why and be willing to listen rather than automatically assuming the position of either "good on you!" or "what a moron."
 If we seek a respectful, first-hand interaction with "the others," it often shows that they are great folks and dissolves many of the issues that divide the world today.

 Suppose we don't limit ourselves to just that one affiliation.
 In that case, it is easier to find a fun event to attend nearby, it is easier to have an engaging chat with more people, and we can learn and understand more.
 The more fields and beliefs we can understand, the easier it is to find personal connections and independently form values.
 Such diversity also aids flexibility: if one thing becomes out of reach, there are plenty of other options.
 And finally, the more we can navigate the spectrum of the world around us, the more chances we have to find happiness, which in the end, is the ultimate success.